jonmldr/parsed-yaml-validator/README.md

 # Parsed yaml validator

-This library provides an easy-to-read, developer-friendly validator to validate your parsed yaml config files.
+This library provides the opportunity to create easy-to-read, developer-friendly validators to validate your parsed yaml config files.
-In this way you can handle the data without having to manually validate the data.
+In this way you can process the data without having to manually validate the data.

 ## Create your validator
 Your validator must extend the `ParsedYamlValidator\Validator\AbstractValidator`